shlomif/shlomif-tech-diary/tweets.md

 ----

 The scroll of Qoheleth, https://en.wikipedia.org/wiki/Ecclesiastes , is short, written in accessible Hebrew, and contains many gems.
+However:

+1. Its lack of a coherent plot, makes many of its msgs non-memorable.

 ----